wesmc7777/Azure-IoT-C-SDK-Reference/iothub-module-client-ll-h/iothubmoduleclient-ll-getsendstatus.md

 # IoTHubModuleClient_LL_GetSendStatus()

-This function returns the current sending status for IoTHubClient.
+This function returns the current sending status for IoTHubModuleClient.

 ## Syntax